Related Links

 The same principle applies to helicopter propellers, only now the propeller rotates around the vertical axis.
 The pressure on top of the propeller is reduced, and the pressure underneath is increased, generating lift.

-The illustration below (Figure 1) defines some terms that are used to describe the shape of a propeller.
+The illustration (Figure 1) defines some terms that are used to describe the shape of a propeller.
 The radius (r) of the propeller is the distance from the center to the tip.
 The chord length (c) is the straight-line width of the propeller at a given distance along the radius.
 Depending on the design of the propeller, the chord length may be constant along the entire radius, or it may vary along the radius of the propeller.
 Another variable is the twist angle (β) of the propeller, which may also vary along the radius of the propeller.

 Figure 1.
 Illustration of terms used to describe propellers.
 The radius, r, of the propeller, is the distance from the center to the tip, along the center line.
 The chord length, c, is the straight-line width of the propeller at a given distance along the radius.
 The twist angle, β, is the local angle of the blade at a given distance along the radius (Hepperle, 2006).